 Addition of updated safety contact information for personnel from each party.

-At the end of the SDEA, the SFDA requires adding a summary table highlighting each party’s primary roles and responsibilities.
+The SFDA requires adding a summary table highlighting each party’s primary roles and responsibilities at the end of the SDEA agreement.

 In November 2022, The SFDA National Pharmacovigilance Center (NPC) released an updated version of the GVP that mandates MAHs to obtain SFDA pre-approval before outsourcing PV activities to a third-party service provider.
 The pre-approval can be obtained by submitting the SDEA to the SFDA before the appointment of the local QPPV.